 Another option for students with an allied health interest is to graduate from SNU before gaining admission to a professional program.
-A major in athletic training, exercise science, or kinesiology from the SNU School of Kinesiology or from the SNU Department of Biology could be a positive factor in gaining admission to nutritional sciences, physical therapy or occupational therapy.
+A major in pre-athletic training or exercise science from the SNU School of Kinesiology or from the SNU Department of Biology could be a positive factor in gaining admission to nutritional sciences, physical therapy or occupational therapy.
 There is a trend for physical therapy programs to require B.S. degrees for admission.